Skip to Content

 Arthur’s Seat is an impressive volcanic hill that rises up from the city from behind Holyroodhouse.
 It’s a major attraction, great to do with kids and, of course, hiking is free.

-following the mossy stone paths around arthur's seat is a free and fun thing to do with kids in edinburgh.
+Following the mossy stone paths around arthur's seat is a free and fun thing to do with kids in edinburgh.

 The hike begins along the ridge that sits in front of Arthur’s Seat.
 We chose to follow the path counter-clockwise, which provided us with a slightly steep ascent but excellent views of the city, the palace and the castle.